Square Footage Calculator

 - What is the difference between square feet and square meters?

-- How do I measure a room for square footage?
+- How do I accurately measure a room for square footage?

 - How much flooring or paint do I need for my room?